Russian court extends U.S. basketball player Griner's detention | Law-Order

 A Russian court on Friday extended the pre-trial detention of U.S. professional basketball player Brittney Griner by one month, her lawyer told Reuters.

-Griner, a two-time Olympic gold medallist, was arrested on Feb.
-24 at Moscow's Sheremetyevo airport, allegedly in possession of cannabis-infused vaporizer cartridges.

-The U.S. State Department has said that the 31-year-old was "wrongfully detained".
+Griner, a two-time Olympic gold medallist, was arrested in February at Moscow's Sheremetyevo airport, allegedly in possession of cannabis-infused vaporizer cartridges.
+The Russian customs service said at the time that the alleged offence could carry a 5-10 year jail term.
+The U.S. State Department has said that the 31-year-old was wrongfully detained, and has assigned diplomats to work for her release.

+Washington and Moscow have kept diplomatic channels open since Russia's Feb.
+24 invasion of Ukraine, despite the dire state of bilateral relations.
+They agreed a prisoner swap last month that saw U.S. Marine veteran Trevor Reed freed from prison in Russia, where he had been serving a nine-year sentence on assault charges.

+He was exchanged for Konstantin Yaroshenko, a Russian pilot who had been serving a 20-year sentence in the United States after being convicted of drug trafficking.
+Russia continues to hold Paul Whelan, another U.S. Marine veteran who was sentenced to 16 years in prison for espionage in 2020.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)